Martello Tower interior, c.1812 by Captain William Ford, Royal Engineers (National Army Museum)

 The Society's interests embrace the political, social and cultural aspects of army and regimental history, as well as the study of individual campaigns and commanders.
 The Society is also interested in the study of military artefacts and pictures, uniforms, badges and medals, arms and equipment.
-Chronologically, the Society's interests range from the late Middle Ages to the 1970s, the latter cut-off date being chosen because of the restricted availability of primary material of more recent date within the British National Archive system.
+Chronologically, the Society's interests range from the late Middle Ages to the recent past.

 The main activity of the Society is the publication of a quarterly peer-reviewed journal, reflecting its members' interests which are also catered for by a programme of special events and lectures.
 To recognize outstanding original research the Society awards the Templer Medal to the author of the best book published in the preceeding year on the history of the British Army.

 To encourage the study of British military history among the younger generation, the society recently instituted an annual essay prize for students at universities and schools.
 Some modest research grants for graduate students are also available.

 Field Marshal HRH The Duke of Kent KG, GCMG, GCVO, ADC(P)